All Episodes

 Awakening to Your True Self: A Conversation with Max Gaenslen

-In this episode, Lorne Brown has a conversation with Max Gaenslen, a teacher and trainer of integral transformative practice.
+In this episode, Dr. Lorne Brown has a conversation with Max Gaenslen, a teacher and trainer of integral transformative practice.
 He is also a Hoffman Process teacher and a coach.
 Max shares his personal story of a life-changing moment that he experienced on a Greyhound bus in December 2004.
 He was listening to a cassette tape by Franklin Quest that opened his eyes to a new way of living, leading him to embark on a journey of personal growth.

 Christina Grote